SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/overview.md

 # System for Cross-domain Identity Management (SCIM)

 SCIM is a common language to describe what an identity is and how to handle it.
-With SuperOffice you can use SCIM to automate user provisioning from Azure AD.
+With SuperOffice you can use SCIM to automate user provisioning from Microsoft Entra ID (formerly Azure Active Directory).

 > [!NOTE]
 > This feature is part of Expander Services and requires a site-wide SCIM license.